 - Submit the completed Verification of Illness Form within 48 hours of the missed course element, if they are well enough to do so.
 VIFs are not accepted in person or by email.

-- Upload a PDF or high quality photo of documentation to the Verification of Illness or Extenuating Circumstances web form.
+- Upload a PDF or high quality photo of documentation to the Verification of Illness or Extenuating Circumstances intake form.
 You will need to be logged in to your UWaterloo account.
 Include your ID number and graded course work you have missed.

 - Once the VIF has been registered with the SUO, students must email their instructor(s) to discuss their situation.